Faculty and Staff

 Assistant Professor, Biomedical Forensic Sciences

-Prof. Botch-Jones teaches courses in forensic chemistry, toxicology and related disciplines, and is the faculty advisor for the BU chapter of Delta Delta Epsilon, the national forensic science honor society.
-Her professional experience in forensic toxicology was obtained at the FAA lab in Oklahoma City and at the Tarrant County Medical Examiner’s Office in Fort Worth, Texas.
-Current research interests include emerging issues related to forensic toxicology, novel psychoactive substances and other drugs of abuse. (firstname.lastname@example.org)
+Prof. Botch-Jones teaches courses in forensic toxicology, advanced chemistry and forensic instrumental analysis, and is the faculty advisor for the Nu chapter of Delta Delta Epsilon, the national forensic science honor society.
+She is a board certified forensic toxicologist by the American Board of Forensic Toxicology.
+Her professional experience in forensic toxicology was obtained at the Federal Aviation Administration toxicology laboratory in Oklahoma City and at the Tarrant County Medical Examiner’s Office in Fort Worth, Texas with case work in both post- and ante-mortem analysis.
+Current research interests include emerging issues related to forensic toxicology, novel psychoactive substances and other drugs of abuse.
+Prof. Botch-Jones serves as the Scientific Co-Chair of the Toxicology Section of the American Academy of Forensic Sciences and the Drug Chemistry Chair of the Northeastern Association of Forensic Scientists. (firstname.lastname@example.org)

 Ursula Knight, JD

 After obtaining her J.D. from the University of San Francisco School of Law in 1990, Ms. Knight began her career in prosecution and for a decade served as both an assistant district attorney and an assistant attorney general for the Commonwealth of Massachusetts.
 Throughout her tenure as an assistant district attorney, she prosecuted a full range of felonies including crimes against children, arson, sexual assault and murder.
 As a member of the Corruption, Fraud and Computer Crimes Unit of the Office of the Attorney General, Ms. Knight specialized in prosecuting crimes committed over the Internet.
 Ms. Knight spent ten years in the private sector, litigating medical malpractice cases and specializing in white-collar criminal defense and civil litigation.
 In that role, she served as co-counsel on the largest personal injury verdict in Massachusetts history.
-Ms. Knight is currently an Assistant District Attorney in Suffolk County, which includes the city of Boston.
-She is assigned to the Homicide Unit, prosecuting murder cases from response to crime scene to resolution.
-She co-teaches the Criminal Law II-Mock Court course, providing testimony skills coaching, education and training.
+Ms. Knight is currently the Chief of the Elders and Persons and Persons with Disabilities Unit for the Suffolk County District Attorney’s Office, which includes the city of Boston.
+Previously, she was assigned to the Homicide Unit, prosecuting murder cases from response to crime scene to resolution, and was a Supervising Attorney in the Chelsea District Court.
+She co-teaches the Criminal Law I and II courses, providing testimony skills coaching, ethics education and expert witness training.

 Mr. Kosiorek has been employed with the Boston Police Crime Laboratory for nearly two decades and is currently the supervising criminalist in the Criminalistics section.
 His work in the lab includes case management, serological testing, general evidence exams, processing crime scenes, and shooting reconstruction.
 Mr. Kosiorek has a B.S. in biology from Providence College, a MS in pharmaceutical sciences with a concentration in forensic science from the University of Florida, is a Fellow of the American Board of Criminalistics (ABC) and is a Certified Senior Crime Scene Analyst (CSCSA) through the International Association for Identification.
 He teaches crime scene investigation and forensic biology lab in the BMFS program.